 *Hey, it’s me, Future Hillary, jumping in for a second* I wrote this blog post a few years ago and have been totally blown away by the interest in conversation design from all of you!
-So much so that I developed an online course to give you a real, in-depth process for writing & designing a chatbot and everything you need to succeed as a conversation designer.
+As a result, I developed an online course to give you the exact tools and in-depth process for writing & designing a chatbot and succeed as a conversation designer.
 If you’ve liked what you’ve read so far, keep going!
 And if you want to keep learning, sign up for the course here.
-It’s fully online and available forever, so you can learn at your own pace.
 Now, back to the post!*

 Here is how I approach conversation design

 - Outline.
 Like most stories and papers, starting with an outline will give you a clear picture of everything that needs to be written.
 Once you’ve created the strategy for your bot, outline all of the flows you will need to reach your end goal.
 Know that you’ll need an entry point, but also that there are multiple ways to reach 1 question.
 This will be the “bones” of the bot, and when you begin drafting the copy for each flow, you will likely find new paths that need to be added to the flow to continue the conversation in a natural way.

 - Flow Map.
 In addition to an outline, creating a flow map is the best way to see how the conversation connects.
 Are there points in your bot where a question can be re-asked, or where a user will be redirected to another point in another flow?
 The more flows you have, the more complicated your map will be, but this is a great way to communicate your conversation strategy to your client, and will serve as your guide as you write your script out.
 I like to use Draw.io or Lucidchart to create a flow map.
 You can also use Conversation Design-specific tools like Botmock, Voiceflow and BotSociety.
 These will get you started with a flow map, and let you test your experience too (or even publish it!)